tyrantdavis/Logistic-Regression-Breast-Cancer/README.md

-# Building a Logistic Regression
+# Building a Logistic Regression - KNN

+#### Additionally
+- _Optimize the Logistic Regression model with GridSearch_

+- _Implement a K-Nearest Neighbor_ model

+---

 ## Introduction
 The goal of this project is to to forecast the nature of tumors, categorizing them as **benign (0)** or **malignant (1)** by analyzing various cellular characteristics, including radius, texture, and smoothness.
 Similar to many datasets encountered in practical applications, the distribution of outcomes is imbalanced, with benign diagnoses occurring more frequently than malignant ones.
 Additionally, there exists a significant bias regarding the significance of these outcomes, as accurately identifying all malignant cases is critically important.